-The aquatic cores are the basis for deriving aquatic buffers (aquaticBuffers.tif), which represent graduated zones of influence upstream and upslope of the cores.
-Note, aquaticBuffers.tif is completely core area dependent and thus can only be interpreted in conjunction with the designated cores.
+The aquatic cores are the basis for deriving aquatic buffers (aquaticBuffers.tif), which represent graduated zones of influence (based on watershed processes) upstream and upslope of the cores. aquaticBuffers.tif is combined with probDevelop.tif (described above) to create the aquatic core vulnerability to future development layer (aVulnerable.tif), which indicates places in the uplands with a strong influence on the integrity of the aquatic cores that are at risk of future development.
+Note, aquaticBuffers.tif and aVulernable.tif are both completely core area dependent and thus can only be interpreted in conjunction with the designated aquatic cores.